akhodakivskiy/VimFx/CONTRIBUTING-CODE.md

 - `gulp sync-locales` syncs all locales against the en-US locale.
 To sync against for example the sv-SE locale instead, pass `--sv-SE` as an option.
 See also the “Syncing locales” section below.
+- `gulp help.html` dumps VimFx’s Keyboard Shortcuts dialog into help.html.
+You can then open up help.html in Firefox and style it live using the Style Editor!
+You can even press the “Save” button when done to save your changes!
 - Use the `--test` or `-t` option to include the unit test files.
 The output of the tests are `console.log`ed.
 See the browser console, or start Firefox from the command line to see it.